FreeTAKTeam/FreeTAKServer-User-Docs/docs/Installation/InfrastructurePlanning.md

 TAK Infrastructure thoughts: Give some thought to how you are going to deploy FTS server.

+!!! info "DISCLAIMER"
+    It is impossible to cover all the combinations, so this is not to be blindly applied, rather to provide some background.

 1. **Cloud** - A virtually hosted server allowing the quickest deployment and scalability to as many users as you may wish
 2. **LAN** - An local server located on your home/office LAN.